President to speak on economic progress in State of the Union

 “I think we’ve addressed it every single day that we’ve been here,” said White House Press Secretary Sarah Huckabee Sanders.

-While most Democrats in Congress are expected to attend the speech, there is a growing list of those who say they are choosing to boycott.
+While most Democrats in Congress are expected to attend the speech, there is a growing list of those who say they are choosing to boycott, including Congressman Steve Cohen.

-“I cannot normalize and act as if this is the new normal of today with this President,” said Rep. Jan Schakowsky of Illinois.
+“I’ve spent 38 years in elected public office, helping make government work and speaking out against corruption because I believe, as President John F. Kennedy believed, that politics is an honorable profession.
+The current President is the antithesis of that sensibility: a man who appears determined to tear government down, harm the most vulnerable, benefit the rich and destroy foundational institutions such as the Department of Justice and the FBI,” he said in a released statement.

+“The President is unworthy of the podium, the position and the power.

 Mr. Trump is also using the address to help raise funds for his re-election campaign.
 On Monday, he promised supporters who donate that their name will be flashed up on the screen during a live stream of the event on the official Trump campaign website.